agility/agility-sync-sdk/README.md

 2. You are using a **Static Site Generator (SSG)** and you don't want to have to re-source all of your content on each build.
 3. You have a client-side **Single Page Application**, and want to cache content in local storage in the browser.

+## How it Works
+This Sync SDK uses the Sync API `getSyncPages` and `getSyncContent` found in our [Agility CMS Content Fetch JS SDK](https://agilitydocs.netlify.com/agility-content-fetch-js-sdk/) and aims to abstract some of the complexities involved in managing synced content.

+It Calls the Sync API and returns content that has not yet been synced.
+The first call will pull everything and save it to your local store.
+Subsequent calls will only refresh content that has changed since the last time the Sync API was called.

+This SDK:
+- Calls the API
+- Manages your `syncToken` for you
+- Stores content in the filesystem (by default)
+- Provides ability to extend and store/access content in other places

 ## Setup
 Install `@agility/content-sync`:
 ```